 With your consent.
 We will share personal information with companies, organizations or individuals outside of Elementari when we have your consent to do so.
 We require opt-in consent for the sharing of any sensitive personal information.

 With our Partners

-We may share aggregated information and non-identifying information that we collect with our partners – like publishers, research institutions, advertisers or connected sites.
+We may share aggregated information and non-identifying information that we collect with our partners – like schools and research institutions.
 For example, we may share information publicly to show trends about the general use of our services.

 With the Public Through the Services